ranchhandrobotics/vscode-ros-1/README.md

-# Robot Developer Environment for ROS 1
+# Robot Developer Extensions for ROS 1

-The Robot Developer Environment is a set of extensions for [Visual Studio Code][vscode].
-This extension provides support for the Legacy [Robot Operating System (ROS)][ros]:tm: 1 runtime, an open source robotics middleware producted by [Open Robotics](https://www.openrobotics.org/) and supports development on Windows and Linux.
+The Robot Developer Extensions (RDE) is a set of extensions for [Visual Studio Code][vscode].
+This extension provides support for the Legacy [Robot Operating System (ROS)][ros] 1 runtime, an open-source robotics middleware producted by [Open Robotics](https://www.openrobotics.org/) and supports development on Windows and Linux.

+> NOTE: This extension is rebranded and re-released by Ranch Hand Robotics, owned by the maintainer of the [MS-IOT VSCode ROS Extension](https://github.com/ms-iot/vscode-ros) with permission from Microsoft.

 ## Features